Red Sea Governorate: Geography

-Administratively, the Red Sea Governorate is bordered in the north by the Suez Governorate, to the east by the Red Sea, and to the west by the governorates of Aswan, Qena, Sohag, Asyut, al-Minya and Beni Suef.
+Administratively, the Red Sea Governorate is bordered in the north by the Suez Governorate, to the east by the Red Sea, and to the west by the governorates of Aswan, Qena, Sohag, Asyut, Minya and Beni Suef.
 In the south it is bordered by Sudan's Red Sea State.
 It contains the disputed territory of the Halaib Triangle, including the Siyal Islands, and contains the Red Sea Hills, a mountain chain making up the Itbay region of Eastern Egypt and Sudan.

 Population

-The Red Sea Governate has seen large percentage increases in population in recent decades, and has a population of 400,069 as of 2023.
+The Red Sea Governorate has seen large percentage increases in population in recent decades, and has a population of 400,069 as of 2023.

 Industrial zones

 According to the Governing Authority for Investment and Free Zones (GAFI), the following industrial zones are located in the Red Sea Governorate: